The Bankrate promise

 Depending on where you live, it’s a good idea to purchase additional coverage to supplement your HO-3 policy.
-For instance, if you live in California, consider purchasing an earthquake insurance policy.
+For instance, if you live in California, consider purchasing earthquake insurance.
 If you live in an area that is prone to hurricanes, like Florida or Louisiana, having flood insurance can save you a lot of out-of-pocket costs.

 Who needs HO-3 coverage?

-HO-3 insurance policies are ideal for the average homeowner.
-The vast majority of homeowners in the U.S. have this type of insurance.
-Assuming your home is moderately priced, and your personal belongings aren’t worth millions, HO-3 insurance is what you need.
-You can always add endorsement policies to your HO-3 insurance if you need coverage above and beyond the policy limits.
+HO-3 insurance policies are ideal for the average homeowner with a dwelling type that qualifies for the policy.
+The vast majority of U.S. homeowners have this type of insurance.
+You can usually add endorsement policies to your HO-3 insurance if you need coverage above and beyond the policy limits.

 Frequently asked questions

-HO-3 insurance includes all of the standard home insurance coverages, including dwelling, personal property, other structures, liability, medical payments and additional living expenses coverage.
+HO-3 insurance includes all of the standard home insurance coverage types, including dwelling, personal property, other structures, liability, medical payments and additional living expenses coverage.
 HO-3 policies cover the physical structure of your home on an open-perils basis, while your personal belongings are covered on a named-perils basis.